It's the perfect meal for a cool night when you're in the mood for some spice!

 - 1/4 cup slivered almonds

-If desired, allow cooked stew to cool completed before storing in an airtight container for up to 2 months.
+- If desired, allow cooked stew to cool completely before storing in an airtight container for up to 2 months.

 Other recipes to try: